 Believe it or not—any content that you’ve already created can be repurposed.
-This repurposing can mean anything from posting the first lecture of your course to YouTube to draw a new audience, or reading a blog post out loud and uploading it to SoundCloud.
+This repurposing can mean anything from posting the first lesson of your course to YouTube to draw a new audience, or reading a blog post out loud and uploading it to SoundCloud.
 We’ll show you over 40 ways to repurpose your content into new assets that will win back your time and the hearts of your students.

 Is repurposing course content ethical?

 The short answer to the above is, yes.
 A common concern people have when it comes to repurposing their course content is that current students will become upset.
 But, remember that online courses are there to provide a shortcut to an outcome.

 You can learn nearly anything on the internet for free.
 But to do so you’d have to weed through countless blog posts, YouTube videos, forums, and other mediums.
 And then you’d have to decide which content was reputable and which wasn’t.
 So a lot of the value in courses is that by bundling everything together, you make it incredibly easy for your audience.

 With that said, don’t repurpose your entire course all in one place one after another.
 There’s no shame in sprinkling course content throughout your online platforms to help reach a larger audience.

 Plus, as time goes on, you might find yourself updating and revamping your course.
 While an original video might not make the cut for your final product, it could be perfect for adding to your YouTube channel.
 Or you may give it away on your blog to attract potential customers.

 You’re giving away tidbits of your course for free doesn’t provide any less value to the people who bought the entire course.
 Rather, it can pique enough interest to convert an audience who may be deciding whether or not to purchase into paying customers.

 Why you should repurpose your content